-High Quality Information Services for Operators and the Internet Community
+D) High Quality Information Services for Operators and the Internet Community

-The RIPE NCC provides the global Internet community with a range of data sets, tools and analysis on Internet infrastructure, development and usage.
+The RIPE NCC provides the global Internet community with a range of data sets, tools and analysis on Internet infrastructure and its development..
 Focused on the importance of high-quality, timely data and useful tools, these information services can be used to analyse general Internet operations in the areas of routing, connectivity, and DNS; to run specific measurement experiments; to detect, diagnose and analyse significant network incidents; and to research long-term trends.
+The RIPE NCC is widely recognized as professional and above all neutral and impartial in this area.
+This makes the data and analysis very valuable for many users.

 The RIPE NCC will continue to improve the quality, completeness and breadth of this data, as well as the speed and manner in which it is collected and processed.
 The RIPE NCC will focus on refining and improving the features and user-interfaces of its suite of tools and services, in order to provide simpler, more powerful and intuitive interfaces to the data it collects.
+We will continue merging hitherto separate tools into a few common environments so that data is easier to find and to correlate.
 Additionally, the RIPE NCC will maintain close dialogues with its members and user community in order to guide the ongoing development of new and existing services.